Ride for $1 with the Transit Assistance Program (TAP)

 Q. What’s going on with my online application or renewal?

 You should receive confirmation that your online application was submitted by email.
 You may also receive requests for new information or corrections.
-You should get a short email explaining the problem and a link where you can revise your application.
+A short email will explain the problem and include a link where you can revise your application.
 When your application is approved, you’ll get an email notification of that as well.